23 Jul Four of my top travel books

 What do you read when you travel?
 I love books that tell personal stories about the countries I visit, that teach me something about the world or inspire me to visit new places.
 I devour books that have vivid descriptions of lands I long to see with my own eyes and I’m drawn to stories of personal discovery and survival.
-So, when the Travel Republic Beach Holiday Book Club challenged me to put together a list of my top travel books, here’s what I came up with.
+So, here’s a list of my top travel books.

 My top travel books

 I was teaching in Hanoi when I picked up a second-hand copy of Jon Krakauer’s terrifying personal account of the 1997 Mount Everest disaster.
 At the time, the novelty of living in a new country was starting to wear off and I was feeling the familiar stirrings of wanderlust.
 Into Thin Air tapped into that need and I was riveted by Krakauer’s adventure, swept along by the vivid descriptions of the beautiful yet brutal Himalayan landscapes.
 This book sowed the first seeds of wanderlust that, two years later, led to my own incredible (yet much less extreme) adventure to Everest Base Camp.

 What morbidly fascinated me about Into Thin Air was the examination into the psyches of the people who dare to climb Everest and of how differently people react in life and death situations.
 The book also offers a chilling insight into the dangers of climbing in the Death Zone, the perils for Sherpas working on the mountains and what it’s like to be caught in a struggle for survival in an environment so hostile and remote that you might as well be stuck on the moon.